dawningfuture/personal-site/README.md

 > Use the site's repository to tell the story of who I am as a developer, as much as the content of the site

-Some metrics I'll use to measure the success for this requirement:
+Some criteria I'll use to measure the success for this requirement:

 -   Well documented development practices
 -   Changelogs that tell the story of how the project came to be